New & Upcoming Historic Surveys

 What makes an historic place "historic?"
 It's not just how old it is, or if someone important lived there - there's a lot of ways that a place might be historic, and it usually requires a little digging through historical records to find out.

 Survey is the process of documenting and researching specific areas or places in a community to determine what is important enough to save.
 As part of a survey, a particular property and/or area is photographed and mapped, and its history is thoroughly researched.
 That research includes the relative importance of the styles or types of buildings in that area, the connections the buildings and other resources in an area have to important events or trends in history, and the importance of specific people, groups of people, or ethnic groups to Fort Collins.
+It also includes a recommendation on whether a place qualifies for formal historic designation by the City of Fort Collins, State of Colorado, or federal government.

 How are Survey Results Documented?#